Sch3lp/pokerchip-dealer/LOG.md

 # Captains Log
+## Day 8
+My idea that weight == amount of chips divided by players is incorrect.

+The reason is that it's not the weight of the entire stack that's constraining, but it's the weight of one chip stack (a stack of chips of 1 color).
+And this is indeed equal to the amount of chips divided by players.

+The thing that's constraining the total stack is the buyin.
+So if anything, it's the denomination that equals weight.

 ## Day 7
 Had to revisit the applyWeights function.
 It didn't make sense that the chip colors I had the most amounts of had the biggest weight.
 It should be the other way around.